-2.7 To create or modify a file retrieval policy
+2.8 To create or modify a file retrieval policy in the NFM-P

 A file retrieval policy is used to provide the NFM-P with the SFTP configuration required to access log, RSL, and I&C files on a Wavence device.
 File retrieval policies are created and assigned in the File Retrieval menu, and in the File Retrieval tab under NE Maintenance.